 Partitioning actually makes the backup process easier to manage, in that the Windows operating system is separated and won’t affect your data if it needs to be reinstalled at any point.
 The data partition won’t be touched and can be accessed as before once the reinstallation process finishes.

 As for how one can partitioning their disk, there are several options at a user's disposal, including the built-in Windows Disk Management utility.
 There's also the command tool DiskPart, which offers more management options in order to create sophisticated portions, for example.

 What is DiskPart?

-DiskPart is a disk partition utility that operates using the command line, designed to be used with all versions of Windows and Windows Server - as long as the software is no older than Windows XP and Windows Server 2003.
+This disk partition utility works through the command line and is designed to be used with all versions of Windows and Windows Server, with the exception that it's incompatible with operating systems older than Windows XP and Windows Server 2003.

-The tool essentially allows for more granular control of disk management, including the cleaning and formatting of USB flash drives, and the creation of partitions and assignment of disk drive letters.
+This tool allows for far more control of the disk management process, including options to clean and format USB flash drives, as well as to create partitions and assign disk drive letters.

 Unlike Microsoft's Disk Management tool, DiskPart can be run without Windows starting up and offers explicit control over hard drive volumes and partitions, including surfacing hidden recovery partitions.
 This makes it a powerful tool and not one to be used without a degree of caution, as any formatting it does on a hard drive cannot be undone once actioned.